sbtourist/nimrod/README.md

 ## Get and Build

-Nimrod doesn't currently come in binary form, so you have to checkout the git repository and build it with the wonderful [Leiningen](http://github.com/technomancy/leiningen).
+Nimrod is written in Clojure and doesn't currently come in binary form, so you have to checkout the git repository and build it with the wonderful [Leiningen](http://github.com/technomancy/leiningen).
 It is as easy as:

     $> lein uberjar